matteo-rizzo/reentrancy-detection-benchmarks/README.md

   * **Merge study data (`scripts/merge_studies.py`):** Combines contracts from the source study directories (assumed to be placed in `cgt/`, `hg/`, `rs/` locally within a staging area like `source_datasets/`).
 Files are renamed (`{contract_address}_{study_ID}.sol`).
   * **Deduplicate contracts (`scripts/deduplicate.py`):** Removes exact duplicates based on file hashes.
   * **Filter compilable contracts (`scripts/filter_compilable_contracts.sh`):** Retains only contracts that compile successfully using standard `solc` compilers (versions 0.4.\* to 0.8.\*, matching contract pragmas).
-  * **Remove non-custom/library code (`scripts/prune.py`):** Filters out common OpenZeppelin libraries or other non-custom code not central to the contract's unique logic.
+  * **Remove non-custom/library code (`scripts/prune.py`):** Filters out common OpenZeppelin libraries or other non-custom code not central to the contract’s unique logic.

 **Notes on Original Source Preprocessing:**

   * **`hg` Dataset:** The original `hg` dump included `.txt` files with line numbers for detected issues.
-These are omitted here to focus on source code.
-The `hg/dumpt2contracts.py` script was used for initial filtering of relevant files from the original `hg` source.
+These are omitted here to focus on the source code.
+The `hg/dumpt2contracts.py` script was used to filter relevant files from the original `hg` source.
   * **`rs` Dataset:** Contracts from the original `rs` study were initially categorized using its `reentrancy_information.csv`.
 The `rs/dumpt2contracts.py` script was used for this initial split.

 **2. Manual Verification & Final Benchmark Creation (Core Contribution):**